Upper Key Stage 2 - Eagles, Falcons, Zebras & Giraffes

 PPA cover (Monday pm and Friday pm): Miss Stanyard, Fit2Play Sport's Coaches.

 This page is to give you some general information about Upper Key Stage 2.
 Further information about individual classes can be found on the class blog pages which contain individual pupil's work and separate class information.
 Upper Key Stage 2 is separated into four classes.
 To support the transition to secondary school, in this primary phase the pupils are often divided into more classes for reading, writing and maths.
 For example, in Year 6, pupils separate into 3 classes for Maths every morning.
-Classes generally remain with their own class teacher for all other lessons.
 There is a strong emphasis on enjoyment and achievement within Upper Key Stage 2 as pupils are prepared for their end of key stage tests and supported to attain as highly as they can.
 In addition to this, the team strongly believe in developing pupils in all areas and therefore the curriculum is enriched in a number of ways through sporting activities, educational visits and residential excursions, drama productions and musical performances, to name just a few.
 The staff are extremely dedicated to providing as many opportunities as possible for all pupils and they regularly provide extra activities for students to excel, including school sleepovers, charity fundraising events and additional out of school hours experiences.

 Belong, Believe, Achieve

-What we are learning In Spring Term?
+What we are learning In Summer Term?

 Work will be sent home weekly for children in Upper Key Stage 2.
 This will include weekly spellings to learn and other pieces consisting of English, Mathematics or topic homework.
 In addition to this, we also ask that you read little and often with your child; all children are provided with a reading book and reading record to track their efforts at home.
 Also, we send home termly topic challenges relating to the area of study that pupils are learning about that term.
 This may include an art project or a poetry task that can be completed at home with the help of parents; these tasks are optional and are rewarded with team points and tea party tokens in school.